Overview

 strongly upregulated following phagocytosis, reinforcing the idea that carboxylate assimilation, dependent on plasma membrane (PM) transporters, is an integral part of the response to phagocytosis.

-Our impact.
+Our impact

 MetaFungal project is dedicated to advancing knowledge in fungal research to improve global health and environment.

-Considering the different niches in which Candida grows in the body, the results of our project have the potential to fundamentally advance our understanding of the interactions between these pathogens and the human host.
+Considering the different niches in which Candida grows in the body, the results of our project have the potential to fundamentally advance our understanding on the interactions between these pathogens and the human host.
 Using novel metabolic and molecular-based approaches, we ultimately expect to identify novel points of fragility in C. albicans that can be developed, in the future, as therapeutic targets to treat Candida infections.

 Common sites of the host for C. albicans infections